 6th April, 20180 Comments

-Written by: Nico De Napoli - Mind-Body Coach
+Written by: Nico De Napoli - Life Coach - London SE1

 What is the difference between psychotherapy and coaching?
 Why do some therapists look down on coaching?
 And yet, why do many therapists train as coaches?